-Who would Jesus align with in the political America of 2010?
+Who would Jesus align with in the political America?

 “I distrust those people who know so well what God wants them to do because I notice it always coincides with their own desires.” – Susan B. Anthony (1820-1906), U.S. reformer, suffragist

 “Every man thinks God is on his side.
 The rich and powerful know he is.”

 “You can safely assume you’ve created God in your own image when it turns out he hates all the same people you do.” -Anne Lamott, Author

 Someone forwarded me a blog on readersupportednews.org, an overtly liberal political site.
 In the blog, an unknown author writes a “humorous” piece in the form of a news article about Jesus being selected as a Supreme Court nominee.
 In the article, the GOP is rallying in the press to reject the nominee (or should I capitalize it, “Nominee”?)
 An interesting question: Who would Jesus align with in political America of today?
 Might I offer a speculative option?
 Jesus wouldn’t.
 Instead, he would make everyone hopping mad.
 My creative, push-the-envelope, politically incorrect “what if” take is offered below. – Brad

 An Interview with Jesus